ckuehnel/ESP32-MQTT-Broker/Arduino_M5StickCPlus2_MQTT_Broker_Webinterface_QOS1_2/README.md

 Connectivity \& Ports: USB-C with updated CH9102 USB-UART interface and same Grove/HAT compatibility.

-Its WiFi Connection is used here to connect the local network.
+Its WiFi Connection is used here to connect to the local network.

-Arduino_M5StickCPlus2_MQTT_Broker_Webinterface_QOS1_2/Instagram Post.png